How to Learn Drop 2 and Drop 3 Voicings for Jazz Guitarists

 - Then G F# B D is the Drop 3 voicing we were looking for.

-Going further: Introductory Course (for Jazz Guitar Chords)
+Going Further: Introductory Course (for Jazz Guitar Chords)

-If you wish to go further and apply chords in real contexts (on II-V-I) with 9ths and 13ths, using interesting rhythms, going “rootless” (and more!), then this free resource is highly recommend:
+If you wish to go further and apply these chords in a real setting, adding 9ths, 13ths, rootless shapes and more, then I highly recommend this free resource!

-Marc-Andre Seguin is the webmaster, “brains behind” and teacher on JazzGuitarLessons.net, the #1 online resource for learning how to play jazz guitar.
+Marc-Andre Seguin is the webmaster, mastermind and teacher on JazzGuitarLessons.net, the #1 online resource for learning how to play jazz guitar.
 He draws from his experience both as a professional jazz guitarist and professional jazz teacher to help thousands of people from all around the world learn the craft of jazz guitar.